Catalog Description

 B. Apply the proper steps for drawing and holstering

-C. Demonstrate the following elements to accurately shoot a firearm
+C. Demonstrate the proper shooting principles to safely and accurately shoot a firearm

-D. Describe the types of malfunctions and demonstrate the clearing methods
+D. Describe the types of malfunctions and demonstrate the appropriate malfunction-clearing methods

 General Education Information